MartinaGoverts/SimulationAnalysis.jl/docs/src/tutorial.md

 This will generate a plot showing the characteristic peaks of the g(r) for a liquid-like structure.
 The first peak corresponds to the nearest neighbors, the second to the next-nearest neighbors, and so on.

 This tutorial has demonstrated a basic workflow for analyzing simulation data with `SimulationAnalysis.jl`.
-You can explore the [Examples](examples.md) page for more advanced analysis techniques.
+You can explore the [Examples](examples.md) page for other analysis techniques.